What's the business model?

 BetterSaver makes most of its money by charging an Advice Fee to KiwiSaver providers that we work with.
 We bring them customers, and they essentially pay us a small cut of the fees they'd already charge.

 Aside from one exception, this means there's no extra cost to our customers to switch KiwiSaver funds with us.
-Most KiwiSaver providers already factor an advice fee into their fee structure, and will pocket the difference if you don't switch via an adviser.
+Most KiwiSaver providers already factor an advice fee into their fee structure, and will pocket the difference if you don't have an adviser.

 So how does it all work?

-Based on our analysis, we approach several KiwiSaver providers and negotiate agreements with them to receive an advice fee if we refer new customers to them.
+Based on that analysis, we approach several KiwiSaver providers and negotiate agreements to receive an advice fee if we bring new customers to them.

 Our standard annual advice fee is 0.25%* (i.e. $2.50 per $1000) of the total funds under management that we've brought to the KiwiSaver provider.